 Right this minute, someone somewhere is doing something newsworthy.
-It may even be your company that has exciting news to share and, if so, you will want to share your information with as many customers and key stakeholders as possible.
-That’s where news wires come in.
+It may even be your company that has exciting news to share and, if so, you want to share your information with as many customers and key stakeholders as possible.
+That’s where press release syndication services come in.

-A news wire is a service which transmits news and information worldwide in a matter of minutes.
+A news agency often provides a newswire service that transmits news and information worldwide to its subscribing newsrooms in a matter of minutes.
 It takes its name from the telegraph machines that were once used for the same purpose, and the term is still widely accepted today.
-Reuters, Scripps-Howard, Dow Jones and the Associated Press are examples of the most popular news wire services.
+Reuters, Scripps-Howard, Dow Jones, and the Associated Press are examples of the most popular news agencies or newswires.

-Although news wires are not actual newspapers, a majority of news outlets all over the world use them.
-A news wire consists of journalists and editors who write stories, either by covering an event themselves and sending it out through the wire or using newsworthy information sent to them from PR firms, companies and other sources.
+Although news agencies aren't actual newspapers, a majority of major news outlets all over the world use them.
+A news agency's newswire consists of journalists and editors who write stories, either by covering an event themselves and sending it out through the wire or using newsworthy information sent to them from PR firms, companies, and other sources.

 This is helpful because most news outlets don’t have the budgets or manpower to physically cover news stories happening throughout the world.
-For example, government news, a major crime in another state and big news like war breaking out somewhere in the world are all things that news wire services aggregate for other publications.
+For example, government news, a major crime in another state, and big news like a war breaking out somewhere in the world are all things that newswire services aggregate for other publications.

-News outlets pay a fee to receive submissions from the news wire services.
+News outlets pay a fee to receive submissions from the newswire services.
 Journalists transmit dozens of stories and photographs each day and the news outlets select the ones that they feel will be the most interesting to their target audiences.
-To get a better sense of the process, it may help to pick up the nearest newspaper and take note of the stories that are written by local reporters and those which have a newswire byline.
+To get a better sense of the process, it may help to pick up the nearest newspaper and take note of the stories that are written by local reporters and those that have a news agency's byline.

-The Associated Press wire contains stories published exclusively by AP correspondents and newspapers that subscribe to the AP service.
+The Associated Press wire contains stories published exclusively by AP correspondents and newspapers that subscribe to the AP press release syndication services.
 Companies are unable to pay to have their news placed here.
 Editors select the content they post to the AP wire based on the overall news value.

-At PR firms, you will most likely be discussing PR-focused news wires, which are filled with news releases from PR people and companies that pay a fee to post their company news.
-There are myriad companies that provide these services (PRNewswire, Business Wire, PR Web and others), each with their own unique features and benefits.
+At PR firms, you will most likely be discussing press release syndication services, which are filled with news releases from PR people and companies that pay a fee to post their company news.
+There are myriad companies that provide these services (PRNewswire, Business Wire, PR Web, and others), each with its own unique features and benefits.

 How the right PR firm can help